Umuzi-org/tech-department/content/projects/SQL/_index.md

 ## Part 1: Creating a database

-- Save all of your instructions in a script file - you will submit this file on Gnomio and github.
+Save all of your instructions in a script file - you will submit this file on Gnomio and github.
-- save it as 'MySQL Assessment 114048 & 114049 Part 1'

 1. Create a database called "Umuzi".